-Plot: In a world where the technology exists to enter people’s dreams, Cobb (Leonardo DiCaprio) has stolen ideas in people’s minds for years.
-Saito (Ken Watanabe), a successful business tycoon hires Cobb and his team for a very different kind of dream invasion known as Inception, where they will attempt to plant an idea into the head of Robert Fischer (Cillian Murphy) the owner of Saito’s rival company.
+Plot: In a world where technology exists to enter people’s dreams, Cobb (Leonardo DiCaprio) has stolen ideas in people’s minds for years.
+Saito (Ken Watanabe), a successful business tycoon, hires Cobb and his team for a very different kind of dream invasion known as Inception, where they will attempt to plant an idea into the head of Robert Fischer (Cillian Murphy), the owner of Saito’s rival company.

 The best way to describe Inception is that it’s Ocean’s 11 on steroids.
-The movie kicks ass.
-There is no other way to put it.
+This movie kicks ass.
+There’s no other way to put it.
 Spearheaded by the best actor working in entertainment today (Leonardo DiCaprio) and several other fantastic performances, this team of dream invaders takes us on a ride that can only be described as OMG.
 This is a movie experience unlike anything ever tried before.
 Inception is like a house of cards.
-It’s so ambitious and daring that all signs point to the house crumbling by the end, but what makes it so damn good is that the 9 story house of cards stays in tact once the end credits come on.
-As great as the acting is, the man who deserves most of the credit is the best director working in film today; Christopher Nolan (The Dark Knight, Memento).
+It’s so ambitious and daring that all signs point to the house crumbling by the end, but what makes it so damn good is that the nine story house of cards stays in tact once the end credits come on.
+As great as the acting is, the man who deserves most of the credit is the best director working in film today – Christopher Nolan (The Dark Knight, Memento).

 I didn’t mind this though because every setting and visual in this film is downright gorgeous to watch.
 And what makes Inception so much better in the visual department as opposed to something like Avatar is they are constantly changing and doing different things with the effects and settings.
-Avatar is just a bunch of really good close-up shots of multi-colored trees and facial expressions.
-Inception has visuals that destroy those lame Navi’s that I wouldn’t dare give any of them away.
-One thing I will say is that I witnessed one of the greatest fighting sequences in the history of movies.
+Inception has visuals that destroy those lame Navi’s that I wouldn’t dare give any of them away here.
+One thing I will say is that I witnessed one of the greatest fight sequences in the history of movies.